(School of Arts & Sciences)

-The Counseling Psychology program prepares students for careers as –case/program workers and managers and aids who assist counselors in resolving clients’ personal, family, educational, mental health or work related issues.
-Graduates of this program may pursue employment in the public or private sectors working in educational settings, private agencies, hospitals, rehabilitation centers or in non-profit organizations.
+The Counseling Psychology program prepares students for careers as case/program workers and managers and aides who assist counselors in resolving clients’ personal, family, educational, mental health or work-related issues.
+Graduates of this program may pursue employment in the public or private sectors working in educational settings, private agencies, hospitals, rehabilitation centers or in nonprofit organizations.

 Courses have been selected to provide students with a broad foundation of knowledge concerning human thoughts, emotions and behaviors.
 The program features a significant number of psychology courses which address both the biological and psychological motivations for certain behaviors.
 Sociology courses also play a major role by exploring the impact that a person’s social environment (i.e., family, culture, religion, etc.) has had on his/her development.
 Knowledge gained in these disciplines is then examined from the counseling psychology perspective to determine viable modes of intervention and treatment, if such actions are warranted.

 Consistent with the Johnson & Wales University experiential education philosophy, Counseling Psychology students also gain practical experience while enrolled in this program.
 For example, courses like Principles of Group Counseling and Counseling Theories and Techniques provide students with classroom exercises in which they learn about, role play and model various counseling practices.
 Graduates of this program will be expected to employ critical thinking skills and ethical principles essential to interacting with and successfully treating clients in the professional environment.

 To qualify for the internship, students must have a 2.75 GPA in their major courses, or have permission of the program director, and a letter of approval from their faculty advisor.
 Those who do not qualify for the internship will be required to take three additional counseling classes in lieu of he internship classes, CSLG3099 and CSLG4099.